'Unprecedented' NYC subway breakdown sparked by power surge

 The unprecedented breakdown affected more than 80 trains on the subway system's numbered lines plus the L train from shortly after 9 p.m.
 Sunday to about 1:30 a.m.
 Monday, Hochul said.

-The restoration of service was delayed because passengers on two of the stuck trains walked out onto the tracks by themselves rather than waiting for Metropolitan Transportation Authority workers to help them, Hochul said.
+The restoration of service was delayed because passengers on two of the stuck trains walked out onto the tracks by themselves rather than waiting for rescuers from agencies including the police and fire departments to help them, Hochul said.

 "We never, ever want riders to do that," she said.
-"It is dangerous and causes a delay in the restoration of power."
+"It is dangerous and it caused a delay in the restoration of power."

 Speaking outside a lower Manhattan subway system, Hochul promised a thorough investigation.